Asian Pulled Pork? YES! It's EASY. It's DELICIOUS! Make it in the Ninja Foodi and shave off hours of time!

-Add 1/2 tsp of salt and 1 Tbsp of Xanath gum to thicken.
+Add ½ teaspoon of salt and 1 tablespoon of Xanath gum to thicken.

 You can keep the red pepper paste in the fridge for 3-5 days or in the freezer for 3-6 months.
 I love having this on hand to make various recipes, like this one for Asian Sticky Wings!

 Asian Pulled Pork

 - 3 cups water